meanands/myntra-tryon/README.md

    - View your personalized try-on result

 4. **Download Result**:
    - Click "Download Image" to save your try-on image

+### 🔌 Chrome Extension Usage

+1. **Setup API Key**:
+   - Click the extension icon
+   - Enter your Gemini API key in the popup

+2. **Navigate to Myntra**:
+   - Go to any Myntra dress product page
+   - The extension will automatically detect the product

+3. **Upload Your Photo**:
+   - Click the extension icon
+   - Upload your photo using the popup interface

+4. **Generate Try-On**:
+   - Click "Try This Dress" button
+   - Wait for the AI to process your request
+   - View your personalized try-on result

+5. **Download Result**:
+   - Click "Download Image" to save your try-on image

 ## 🛠️ API Endpoints